 Doug Lennick is CEO and co-founder of Think2Perform.
 He is legendary for his innovative approaches to developing high performance in individuals and organizations and is an expert at developing practical applications of the art and science of human behavior, financial and otherwise.

-Before founding Think2Perform, Doug, a certified financial planner (CFP), was Executive Vice President – Advice and Retail Distribution for American Express Financial Advisors (now Ameriprise Financial).
+Before founding Think2Perform, Doug, a certified financial planner (CFP) and behavioral financial advisor (BFA), was Executive Vice President – Advice and Retail Distribution for American Express Financial Advisors (now Ameriprise Financial).
 In that capacity he led an organization of 17,000 field and corporate associates to unprecedented success.

 Doug is in high demand as a keynote speaker as well as an executive and organizational advisor.
 He has been quoted and referenced in many publications and books, including Daniel Goleman’s seminal book, Working with Emotional Intelligence and Richard Leider’s bestselling Power of Purpose.